DroopyTersen/droopy-binding/README.md

 var binding = new droopyBinding.OnewayBinding('container', model);
 binding.init();

-// pretend we made an ajax request and got new property values for our model
+// Pretend we made an async ajax request and got new property values for our model
-// the title and details html should automatically update after 5 seconds setTimeout(function(){
+// The 'title' and 'details' will automatically update in the view
+// No UI code required
+setTimeout(function(){
 	model.title = "New Title",
 	model.details = "This simulates data changing after an async ajax request";